mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/maps.md

  [`PanTo`](#Map.PanTo) method.

 {:id="Map.Left" .number} *Left*
-: Specifies the position of the Left edge of the component relative to an AbsoluteArrangement.
+: Specifies the position of the Left edge of the component relative to its container.
+Used when the component is placed inside an AbsoluteArrangement, or when the Screen's ScreenLayout property is set to Absolute.

 {:id="Map.LocationSensor" .component .wo} *LocationSensor* : Uses the provided [`LocationSensor`](sensors.html#LocationSensor) for user location data